lncd/bebop/README.txt

 v1.2.3 - 25.02.2013 - Minor Release

-*Fixed WP 3.5.1 and BP1.6.4 compatability issues.
+* Fixed WP 3.5.1 and BP 1.6.4 compatability issues.
+* PHP requirement is now 5.3+.

 v1.2.2 - 21.12.2012 - Minor Release

-*Fixed WP 3.5 compatability issues.
+* Fixed WP 3.5 compatability issues.

 v1.2.1 - 08.11.2012 - Minor Release

-*This update addresses an issue which accidentally allowed hidden content from groups to be displayed on the activity stream.
+* This update addresses an issue which accidentally allowed hidden content from groups to be displayed on the activity stream.

 v1.2 - 02.11.2012 - Major Release